dcnieho/GlassesViewer/README.md

 # TODOs
 The below items could be considered to be implemented.
-Currently, none are planned to actually be executed
+Currently, none are planned to actually be executed.
 - user own json decoder function (or get from mathworks FEX), so we can support matlab version a little older than what i do currently.
 In terms of JSON parsing, we however currently already support R2015b.
 This old version is otherwise untested, and I am not interested in support even older versions.
-- progress bar when loading in data Tobii data (not linear time but can indicate steps completed or so)
+- progress bar when loading in data Tobii data (not linear time but can indicate steps completed or so).

 # Known issues
 - matlab VideoReader (at least in R2017b on Windows 10) cannot read the